 The problem is you might not know many people at first.
 You might not be used to being on your own without your family and friends (maybe even a car).

-You might have unrealistic expectations as I did (or maybe I’m just a crazy person) about who you will be in college.
-You just need time and to believe in yourself.
-In the moment when you are going through something hard you think it’s the end all be all of your life.
+Sometimes you just need time and to believe in yourself.
+In the moment when you are going through something hard, you think it’s the end all be all of your life.
 It’s not.

 If you feel alone in a new place, hang in there.
 It’s hard.
 But before you decide to throw in the towel, reflect on what is making it hard.